Haven’t You Caught Any Fish?

 HANDY HELPERS ARE HERE TO HELP!

 Be thinking about cleanups, other household chores and repairs.
 Covenant’s Handy Helpers can tackle most any job around your home and if you have a big job, we can help you find a Contractor and make sure it gets done.
-Call Robyn at the Church Office, or Steve Krueger 770-591-3852.
+Call Linda at the Church Office, or Steve Krueger 770-591-3852.

 Aloha to Aging:

-June 2025: Family Caregiver Support Group
+April 2026: Family Caregiver Support Group

 Are you a caregiver for family, partner or a friend?
 We offer a healthy, safe space to process and discuss the myriad mix of emotions and decisions we experience as either a local or long distance caregiver.